 In 2007 San Diego sisters, Judy Berman Silbert and Sandi Cottrell saw budget cuts that slashed arts programming in local schools throughout the county.
 Both grew up drawing, painting and creating in school and at home.
 As Managing Director of ArtWalk San Diego Sandi had artist connections and resources; as the creator of the “Taste of Art” program in her children’s Rancho Penasquitos Elementary school, Judy had fashioned a template for a visual arts education program.
 Thus, ArtReach was born, becoming an official not-for profit organization in 2007.

 Artist Patti Fox added her exuberant teaching skills and artistic vision to the first years of the program.
 In 2008, Patti and Judy worked in one school with 480 students.
-Since then, ArtReach has grown to a staff of two, an artistic team of six, and a board of 15.
-The free/low cost instruction offered via the ArtReach Access to Art Program has provided over 13,000 youngsters with the opportunity to work with an artist and to create original work.
-Our fee-based work has connected our team to almost 6,000 youngsters.
-Thanks to the support of individuals, businesses and foundations, we have helped over 19,000 youngsters find the artist within.
+Since then, ArtReach has grown to a staff of three, an artistic team of eight, and a board of 15.
+The free/low cost instruction offered via the ArtReach Access to Art Program has provided over 15,000 youngsters with the opportunity to work with an artist and to create original work.
+Our fee-based work has connected our team to over 6,000 youngsters.
+Thanks to the support of individuals, businesses and foundations, we have helped over 21,000 youngsters find the artist within.

 Art for All: The ArtReach Mission